 Most of you might think that computers is one of these men’s business things.
 Far from it!
-Not even that it was a girl who was the very first programmer in history – Ada Augusta King Countess of Lovelace – it was also a woman in the early days of computers, who developed the very first compiler to translate high level language computer programs into low level machine commands.
+Not even that it was a women who is often referenced as the first computer programmer in history – Ada Augusta King Countess of Lovelace – it was also a woman in the early days of computers, who developed the very first compiler to translate high level language computer programs into low level machine commands.
 But besides her merits in computer science, we also owe the term ‘debugging‘ to Grace Hopper, and the story goes like this….

 It was on September 9 in 1947, when Grace Hopper was working on a Mark II Computer at Harvard University, which was known for its high-speed electromagnetic relays.
 However, a moth was stuck in between the relays and after removing it, Hopper taped the moth into the log book, noting that the “First actual case of bug being found.”
 The story of Hopper’s ‘debugging‘ soon spread widely and caused that the term was from then on used for computer problems.